 - additional as needed medications, such as for nausea/vomiting, or if someone gets cholangitis, an emergency antibiotic

 - a copy of medical information, as well as the pertinent healthcare providers names and contact information.

-- For people with significant fatigue, you contact the airline in advance, and request wheelchair assistance.
+- People with significant fatigue may want to contact the airline in advance, and request wheelchair assistance.
 Some airlines also provide front seating for those with disabilities.

 - Affordable Care Act –This website provides information on the Affordable Care Act.
 Among the areas covered are Coverage, Costs, and Care.
 One important aspect of this statute for caregivers and people living with chronic illnesses is that individuals may no longer be denied health insurance coverage based on being diagnosed with a pre-existing condition.

 - PSC Partners Seeking a Cure hosts an online support group for PSCers and caregivers to share social connection, education and experiences.
 Click here to request admittance to the PSC Partners Patient Facebook Support Group In addition, PSC Partners has pages on Twitter, YouTube, LinkedIn, and Instagram.

 - PSC Partners Patient Registry – “The goal of the Patient Registry is to collect de-identified information on patients diagnosed with primary sclerosing cholangitis (PSC) in order to increase and accelerate research, enable clinical and drug trials, and find effective treatments for PSC.”
 Caregivers can encourage PSCers to become a part of the Patient Registry, and parents of young PSCers can register their child.
 Every PSCer is important in the Patient Registry.